-- (i) "Company Alternative Proposal" shall mean any bona fide proposal or offer from any Person or group of Persons other than Parent or any of its Subsidiaries or any group of which Parent or any of its Subsidiaries is a member (A) for a merger, reorganization, consolidation, share exchange, business combination, recapitalization, liquidation, dissolution or any similar transaction or series of transactions involving the Company (or any Subsidiary or Subsidiaries of the Company whose business constitutes 25% or more of the net revenues, net income or assets of the Company and its Subsidiaries, taken as a whole), (B) for the issuance by the Company of 25% or more of its equity securities of any class or consolidated total assets of the Company or 25% or more of the aggregate equity securities of any class of the Company's Subsidiaries, in each case other than the Merger. - (ii) "Company Intervening Event" shall mean any fact, circumstance, occurrence, event, development, change or condition or combination thereof that (A) was not known to the Company Board or the Conflicts Committee as of the date of this Agreement (or if known, the consequences or magnitude of which were not known or reasonably foreseeable) and (B) does not relate to any Company Alternative Proposal; provided, however, that (1) any change in the price or trading volume of the Common Units or Parent Shares shall not be taken into account for purposes of determining whether a Company Intervening Event has occurred (it being acknowledged, however, that any underlying cause thereof may be taken into account for purposes of determining whether a Company Intervening Event has occurred); and (2) the Company or Parent meeting, failing to meet or exceeding projections shall not be taken into account for purposes of determining whether a Company Intervening Event has occurred (it being acknowledged, however, that any underlying cause thereof may be taken into account for purposes of determining whether a Company Intervening Event has occurred). - (iii) "Company Superior Proposal" shall mean any Company Alternative Proposal (A) which provides that 75% of the Company's outstanding Membership Interests shall be converted into, exchanged for or otherwise canceled in exchange for the right to receive consideration that does not constitute 75% or more of the outstanding equity securities of the acquiring or surviving entity or its ultimate parent or (B) providing for the sale of all or substantially all of the assets of the Company and its Subsidiaries, taken as a whole, in each case on terms which the Company Board or the Conflicts Committee determines in its good faith judgment, after consultation with the Company's outside counsel and financial advisors, are more favorable to the holders of Membership Interests (in their capacity as such) than the Merger (or any bona fide written offer or proposal made by Parent in response to such Company Alternative Proposal or otherwise), taking into account all the terms and conditions of such Company Alternative Proposal and this Agreement (including the likelihood of satisfaction of any member approval requirements, the expected timing of consummation thereof, and all other legal, financial and regulatory aspects of such Company Alternative Proposal and this Agreement).
+(i) "Company Alternative Proposal" shall mean any bona fide proposal or offer from any Person or group of Persons other than Parent or any of its Subsidiaries or any group of which Parent or any of its Subsidiaries is a member (A) for a merger, reorganization, consolidation, share exchange, business combination, recapitalization, liquidation, dissolution or any similar transaction or series of transactions involving the Company (or any Subsidiaries of the Company whose business constitutes 25% or more of the net revenues, net income or assets of the Company and its Subsidiaries, taken as a whole), (B) for the issuance by the Company of 25% or more of its equity securities of any class or (C) to acquire in any manner, directly or indirectly, 25% or more of the aggregate equity securities of any class of the Company's Subsidiaries, in each case other than the Merger.

+(ii) "Company Intervening Event" shall mean any fact, circumstance, occurrence, event, development, change or condition or combination thereof that (A) was not known to the Company Board or the Conflicts Committee as of the date of this Agreement (or if known, the consequences or magnitude of which were not known or reasonably foreseeable) and (B) does not relate to any Company Alternative Proposal; provided, however, that (1) any change in the price or trading volume of the Common Units or Parent Shares shall not be taken into account for purposes of determining whether a Company Intervening Event has occurred (it being acknowledged, however, that any underlying cause thereof may be taken into account for purposes of determining whether a Company or Parent meeting, failing to meet or exceeding projections shall not be taken into account for purposes of determining Event has occurred); and (2) the Company or Parent meeting, failing to meet or exceeding projections shall not be taken into account for purposes of determining whether a Company Intervening Event has occurred (it being acknowledged, however, that any underlying cause thereof may be taken into account for purposes of determining whether a Company Intervening Event has occurred (it being acknowledged, however, that any underlying cause thereof may be taken into account for purposes of determining whether a Company Intervening Event has occurred.

+(iii) "Company Superior Proposal" shall mean any Company Alternative Proposal (A) which provides that 75% of the Company's outstanding Membership Interests shall be converted into, exchanged for or otherwise canceled in exchange for the right to receive consideration that does not constitute 75% or more of the outstanding equity securities of the acquiring or surviving entity or its ultimate parent or (B) providing for the sale of all or substantially all of the assets of the Company and its Subsidiaries, taken as a whole, in each case on terms which the Company Board or the Conflicts Committee determines in its good faith judgment, after consultation with the Company's outside counsel and financial advisors, are more favorable to the holders of Membership Interests (in their capacity as such) than the Merger (or any bona fide written offer or proposal made by Parent in response to such Company Alternative Proposal or otherwise), taking into account all the terms and conditions of such Company Alternative Proposal and this Agreement (including the likelihood of satisfaction of any member approval requirements, the expected timing of consummation thereof, and all other legal, financial and regulatory aspects of such Company Alternative Proposal and this Agreement).